-The need to train new, effective teachers and leaders is particularly pronounced in communities schools that serve Black, Latino, and low-income students.
-These schools have higher numbers of inexperienced teachers and teachers who turn over in higher percentages.
+The need to train new, effective teachers and leaders is particularly pronounced in communities with schools that serve Black, Latino, and low-income students, where there are often higher numbers of inexperienced teachers and teachers who turn over in higher percentages.
 From research, we know better-prepared teachers are more than twice as likely to remain in the classroom.

-Going forward, we will support organizations that partner with programs to prepare teachers and school leaders to better serve low-income students and students of color.
+We support teacher leaders by investing in the resources, training and skill-building that will help them be prepared to help students from “day one.”
+We also support organizations that partner with programs to prepare teachers and school leaders to better serve low-income students and students of color.
 This builds on our past work supporting teacher prep programs and our ongoing commitment to empowering and supporting strong, capable teachers and principals as leaders in driving improvement in schools and classrooms.